rbuck/dash-next-gen/README.md

     $ run.sh -t MYSQL_MIX

+## Why Not JUnit

+There are two fundamental issues with JUnit, and one additionally significant consequence of its first design choice.

+First issue is that JUnit creates a new test object instance for every test method contained in a class.
+Its aim was to keep tests side effect free, but that is non-sense reasoning as object oriented languages already have a means to accomplish that, the class.

+The consequence of this choice was a decision to introduce static methods and members for those situations where one-time initializations were required, for example when creating a reference to a JDBC connection pool.
+The problems related to static state are well known and therefore do not need to be repeated here.

+The second issue with JUnit is its runner and related tooling are not capable of allowing test methods to be run multiple times; for example, what if it were valid to not only check for correctness but also measure performance?
+Testing non-functional requirements is just as valid as functional ones, and JUnit is terrible for that as one would want multiple data points not just a single one, and perhaps with concurrent workload (another weakness of JUnit).

+All in all, a decision was made to abandon JUnit as the basis for Dash.

 ## Dependencies

 None, entirely self-contained.
 (TODO: a few jars are still brought in from Maven Central, will be addressed).